JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Truth_What_is_Truth_Who_Knows.md

 It is largely because of the unprecedented advances in scientific knowledge over the past fifty years that many of us are being forced to rethink those earlier views.
 But despite all else, the quality of the book as a whole is such as to force the conclusion that it is special, it really is quite unique — and particularly so in respect to spiritual and religious truths, meanings, and values.

 That is one side of the coin.
 The other is that there are sections that defy credulity and force the question of how could, or why did, the revelators include such materials.
 One scenario is that much of Parts 1-3 of the book resulted from questions of Forum members “that no human being could answer.”
 By not answering, the revelators endangered acceptance of their credentials.
-By answering in a way consistent with the universe ruling proscribing unearned knowledge ([UB 101:4.1](/en/The_Urantia_Book/101#p4_1)), they were compelled to downgrade the relative truth value of their response.
+By answering in a way consistent with the universe ruling proscribing unearned knowledge (<a id="a126_470"></a>[UB 101:4.1](/en/The_Urantia_Book/101#p4_1)), they were compelled to downgrade the relative truth value of their response.

 Compounding our difficulties is the fact that many of the stories relevant to receipt and publication of the Urantia Papers are inconsistent to the point that the shadow of doubt hangs over all.
 This may lead to an alternative scenario postulating that contact with the authors of the Papers was lost soon after the receipt of Part 4, and no further contact was ever established.
 If so, the Sadler group were left to their own devices to communicate the revelation to the world-which is what happened to the apostles following Jesus' resurrection.